YAWAL/ConfRESTcli/README.md

 REST client for the config service
 ----------------------------------

-Converts http requests to grpc, allowing CRUD operation for configs.
+This is a REST client for the Config service.
+It converts http requests to grpc, allowing CRUD operation for configs.

 To find a config using its **type** and **name** make a GET request